-“Well…that’s great Minty, but how did you land that without me knowing about it?”
+“Well…that’s great, Minty.”
+Phil sounded confused.
+“Uh, how did you land that without me knowing about it?”

 “My old high school drama teacher, Mr. Cooperson.
 He’s going to call you.
 He owns the Sloane Theatre now, and lost the actress playing Maria.
 I’m replacing her.”

 “The Sloane Theatre?”
-Phil went quiet for a moment, then spoke up.
+Phil went quiet for a moment.
 “I thought that place was being converted into a warehouse.”

 “Mr. Cooperson never mentioned anything like that.”